Staff Scientist and Staff Clinician Organization By-Laws

-Co-chairs and secretaries will be elected by campus-specific election every two years voted on by the membership.
-The individual with the greatest number of votes from each campus will be co-chair while the person with the second highest number of votes will be secretary.
+Co-chairs and vice-co-chairs will be elected by campus-specific election every two years voted on by the membership.
 No individual can serve in the same position consecutively.

 - Co-chairs: One SS (Bethesda), one SS (Frederick) and one SC will share the duties of organization chair: